madnight/asciichart/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-brightgreen.svg" alt="License: MIT" /></a>

 ASCII line charts in terminal ╭┈╯ for Haskell (adaption from kroitor/asciichart) Console ASCII line charts in pure Haskell.
-This code is absolutely free for any usage (MIT Licencse).
+This code is absolutely free for any usage (MIT License).

 ![](example.png)